 Note that the ground detection system battery is the source of the current flow, not the Scout.

+The fault is tracked by moving the CT’s to different locations on the line, moving towards the direction that causes the pulse amplitude to shrink.
+The fault is found when the pulse amplitude is zero.
 This systematic approach of noting where pulses have been detected, then moving down the wire to where pulses are not detected, pinpoints the ground fault location.

 Always wear proper Personal Protection Equipment when working on and around energized circuits